| Crates.io | better-tracing |

 functionality.

-is intended for use by both Subscriber
+better-tracing is intended for use by both Subscriber authors and

-application authors using tracing
+application authors using tracing to instrument their applications.

-sThe most important component of the better-tracing
+Layers and FiltersThe most important component of the better-tracing API is the

-trait, which provides a composable abstraction for building
+Layer trait, which provides a composable abstraction for building

-trait, a Layer
+Subscribers.
+Like the Subscriber trait, a Layer defines a

 which implement a complete strategy for how trace data is collected,

-s provide modular implementations of specific behaviors.
+Layers provide modular implementations of specific behaviors.

-Therefore, they can be composed together to form a Subscriber
+Therefore, they can be composed together to form a Subscriber which is

 capable of recording traces in a variety of ways.
-See the layer
+See the layer module's

-documentation for details on using Layer
+documentation for details on using Layers.

-trait defines an interface for filtering what
+In addition, the Filter trait defines an interface for filtering what

 spans and events are recorded by a particular layer.
 This allows different

-s to handle separate subsets of the trace data emitted by a
+Layers to handle separate subsets of the trace data emitted by a

 program.
 See the documentation on per-layer filtering for more

-information on using Filter
+information on using Filters.

-s are provided for application authors:
+The following Subscribers are provided for application authors:

-- Formats and logs tracing data (requires the fmt
+fmt - Formats and logs tracing data (requires the fmt feature flag)std: Enables APIs that depend on the Rust standard library

-module, which provides a subscriber
+similar to the env_logger crate.
+Requires "std".fmt: Enables the fmt module, which provides a subscriber

 implementation for printing formatted representations of trace events.